 The most transparent of the iBuyers on service fees; the repair-deduction line remains the swing variable.
 Cash Plus pilot narrows the discount to ~84% in three markets.

 The default for contingent-offer trade-ups in its live markets.
-Two-stage close is legally clean where it operates, but the 7% convenience fee caps the upside.
+Two-stage close is legally clean where it operates, but the 7% convenience fee floor caps the upside.

 Solid mechanics, stacked fee sheet.
 81.7% upfront but the 6.5% + 1% + 6% + $795 waterfall eats what Cash Offer Plus programs keep for the seller.